omkarsawant0034/Alpha/README.md

-<title> Data Structures And Algorithms </title>
 # Hii,Omkar Sawant here !
 Hope you are doing well
-# Each day i will try to solve 3 or questions based on DSA in Java Programming Language.
+##Each day i will try to solve 3 or questions based on DSA in Java Programming Language.

-# I will Update this README file each day as proof of it
+##I will Update this README file each day as proof of it
 # DAY
   1.20/6 <br>
   2.21/6 <br>